 HomeAid Northern Virginia’s FREE Housing Forum Webinar will be held on Thursday, September 3, 2020 and is now 100% Virtual!
-Registration information will be sent out soon.
+Register today.
 By hosting this Webinar we hope to engage even more attendees for this very important topic, focussing on dealing with stress and trauma.
 We look forward to bringing our speaker experts to you virtually.

 Topic: The workshop-style day will focus on suicide prevention, trauma-informed care, mental health and wellness, mindfulness, and overall self-care for providers who work with clients experiencing homelessness.

 Keynote Speaker Kevin Hines, author of Cracked Not Broken, Surviving and Thriving After A Suicide Attempt, global public speaker, and award-winning documentary filmmaker of Suicide: The Ripple Effect, will share his story, marked by his attempt to take his life by jumping off the Golden Gate Bridge.
 When he became one of the one percent to survive, he decided to bring his story of hope, healing, and recovery around the world, teaching people of all ages the art of wellness and the ability to survive pain with true resilience.
 Kevin Hines Extended Bio

 We will also welcome Gina White, a mind-body practitioner, the daughter of two first responders, and founder of Mindful Junkie, a non-profit dedicated to teaching first responders how to manage reactions, notice impulses, and work through emotions – in the moment, and when they go home.